-- 4.3.4.3 In addition, a student must pass a minimum of eight first and second semester subjects combined. - 4.3.4.4 A student not complying with the above may be permitted to reregister for outstanding first and second semester subjects with the approval of the departmental assessment committee.
+- (i) all first year subjects (Semester I and 2), and - (ii) a minimum of three second year subjects of which two must be major subjects.
+(Approved by Senate Rules Comm wef 2016/10) - 4.3.4.4 A student not complying with the above may be permitted to reregister for outstanding first and second semester subjects with the approval of the departmental assessment committee.
+(Approved by Senate Rules Comm wef 2016/10)